 System

-A system is a set of interrelated and interdependent elements (a.k.a. parts, things), groups (a.k.a. types, categories, sets) into which the elements fall, and interaction patterns that describe the interactions between the different types of elements within a system.
+A system is a set of interrelated and interdependent elements (a.k.a. parts, things), groups (a.k.a. types, categories, sets) into which the elements fall, and interaction patterns that describe the interactions between the different types of elements within a system which has purpose.
 A system has a nature and structures.

 A system act according to a set of known rules to form a unified whole.
 A system has boundaries.
 A system can be natural, such as the solar system, or designed by humans, such as a bicycle.
 Or, a system can be a hybrid having natural and designed aspects.
 Modern systems theory also acknowledges hybrid systems (e.g., urban ecosystems shaped by both natural processes and human design).